Why are enterprises going big on cloud?

-The most basic form of cloud computing, Infrastructure as a Service (IaaS) gives users access to infrastructure basics such as server space, data storage, and networking, which can be provisioned via an API.
-This model comes the closest to replicating the functionality of a traditional data center in a hosted environment.
+The most basic form of cloud computing, Infrastructure as a Service (IaaS) gives users access to infrastructure basics such as server space, data storage and networking, which can be provisioned via an API.
+This model comes the closest to replicating the functionality of a traditional data centre in a hosted environment.

 Platform as a Service (PaaS) offers a full-fledged development environment, eliminating the need for developers to deal directly with the infrastructure layer when deploying or updating applications.

-HPE GreenLake allows you to modernize your IT infrastructure by delivering public cloud services and Infrastructure as a Service for workloads on premises, fully managed in a pay-per-use model.
+HPE GreenLake allows you to modernise your IT infrastructure by delivering public cloud services and Infrastructure as a Service for workloads on premises, fully managed in a pay-per-use model.

 Cloud deployment models